 Getting an Interview

-I applied through a recruiter and the process took a day - interviewed at HomeRun.com in February 2012.
+I applied through a recruiter.
+The process took 1 day.
+I interviewed at HomeRun.com (San Francisco, CA) in February 2012.